The Kills: No Wow and Midnight Boom

-Their second album, No Wow, was released by Domino Records on February 21, 2005.
+Their second album, No Wow, was released by RCA Records on March 8, 2005.
 Featuring an artier, less "guitar rock" sound, the record embraced post punk influences and sounded even more stripped down than Keep on Your Mean Side.
 Originally written to be performed on a Moog, the band was forced to change directions and record it primarily using a guitar after Hince's Moog broke and couldn't be repaired before entering the studio.
 A 40-minute DVD documentary was included with a limited number of copies and features interview, performance and on the road footage shot on tour.
 The first single, "The Good Ones", from No Wow, was released on February 7, 2005, and reached number 23 in the UK Singles Chart, which is their highest-charting single in that chart to date.

-Midnight Boom was released in March 2008.
+Midnight Boom was released in March 18, 2008.
 Its music was used throughout many American TV shows, including 90210.
 A big selection of songs from the album were featured in the hit television series Gossip Girl, and also, their track "Sour Cherry" was featured as the soundbed for Season Two's official trailer.
 "Sour Cherry" was also featured in the Footloose trailer, as well as in the 2008 rom-com The House Bunny.
 The album also picked up new mainstream success for the band with various TV performances in the UK; appearing on Later... with Jools Holland, Friday Night with Jonathan Ross, T4, The Album Chart Show, Sound, Live From Abbey Road, and From The Basement.

 On October 21, 2008, "Cheap and Cheerful" was used on the show House during the opening scene of the episode "Lucky Thirteen".
 "Cheap and Cheerful" can also be heard on the NHL 09 soundtrack.
 It was later used in the Fendi's TV commercial for the "Fan di Fendi" perfume (2010).
 "U.R.A.
 Fever" was played during a love scene in the 2010 movie The Losers.
 Only the chorus of the song is played.
 "U.R.A.
 Fever" was heard in the 2010 film Welcome to the Rileys, as well as appearing on its soundtrack.
 It is also heard on the 2011 movie Catch .44 (partially) and the 2012 movie Detention.
-The bonus song "Night Train" appeared in the 2009 remake of the film Friday The 13th and in the 2012 American drama film What Maisie Knew, along with "Hook and Line".
+The bonus song "Night Train" appeared in the 2009 remake of the film Friday the 13th and in the 2012 American drama film What Maisie Knew, along with "Hook and Line".
 The song "What New York Used to Be" was used in the film Push.